Happyculture/combawa/README.md

 When you build your projects, you are in three different scenarios:
 - Install mode: You are initiating the project and build from an installation profile.
 - Update mode: You are advanced in your project life cycle and may have it in production.
 You want to rebuild from the configuration that you exported or a reference SQL dump.
-- Pull mode: You are working in a team and need to retrieve the feature pused by a coworker without loosing your work.

-Each mode (option `-m`) is using a different build file since you don't run the same commands whether you are installing/updating/pulling.
+Each mode (option `-m`) is using a different build file since you don't run the same commands whether you are installing/updating.

 Combawa ships with template files for each mode, you can update them when you need to adjust to your constraints.